Bodies of Water in Iran: Sea, Gulf & Lakes

 Since antiquity, the Strait of Hormoz and the Oman Sea have always been strategic waterways.
 Today, tens of gigantic oil tankers carry oil every day from the countries in the region through this route to different parts of the world.

-With an area of approximately 371,000km, the Caspian Sea is the largest body of inland water all over the world, which is situated at the north of Iran.
+With an area of approximately 371,000km, the Caspian Sea is the largest body of inland water all over the world, which is situated in the north of Iran.

 The Iranian shorelines are approximately 992km from the East to the West.
 The average level of the Caspian Sea is 28m below sea level.
 There are geographic areas born at the Iranian shorelines because of the changes in the level of the sea, like Miankaleh Peninsula, Ashuradeh IslandHossein Qolly Bay, Gorgan Bay, and Anzaly Bay.